mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 ### Publishing a package with the same name or version

-When you publish a package with the same name and version as an existing package, the existing package is overwritten.
-However, you can still access and view the files associated with the older version using the UI or API.
+When you publish a package with the same name and version as an existing package, the new package files are added to the existing package.
+You can still access and view the older files associated with the existing package using the UI or API.

 To delete these older package versions, consider using the Packages API or the UI.